- Why would an ex-offender choose our service?

 - Why do we charge for a Job Search assistance, banking solution or mentoring?

 We charge for the Renovare service which includes any and all the above.

 - How are we supported by MOJ, HMP and probation?

-We are currently working with several different entities within the MOJ and Probation Sector.
-We have received applications from nearly half of the prisons in the UK and have been granted access to prison workshops, resettlement fairs, approved premises, and a number of probation offices have been in contact with us to promote what we do as they see the need on a daily basis for what we are offering.
+We work with service users who are often supported in making their applications by Probation Officers or Key Workers.
+We have received applications from individuals in nearly half of the prisons in the UK and have been granted access to prison workshops and resettlement fairs, as well as to approved premises.
+A number of probation offices have been in contact with us to ask us to explain what we do.
 We have also had the pleasure of travelling to a number of government registered organisations around the country who have confirmed that our service is much needed and that, like any other service offered to those in prison, that there are many who fall through the cracks who we will be able to reach with our service.
-We have met with Governors, ex-prison officers, probation officers and others who work in the system who have all confirmed the vital need for a solution that does not punish the ex-offender.
+We have met with prison governors, ex-prison officers, probation officers and others who work in the system who have all confirmed the vital need for a solution that does not punish the ex-offender.
 Renovare is proud of what it is doing and will carry on as long as it is needed.

 - Are we FCA regulated?

 Renovare is not required to be FCA regulated.
 We are a provider of third-party solutions.
 The third-party banking solution provider is FCA regulated and will be handling the whole of the platform.
 Renovare’s’ customers will be managed by them and all regulations and insurances are in place as required.
 Put simply, we do not handle clients’ monies – therefore this regulation is not required.

 - Who is Renovare’s Banking provider?
 Contis are the e-money issuer.
 View more info here: https://www.contis.com/